vikranth1000/tutorials/DATA605/README.md

     under a header with the same name of the Project Name
-  - You need to fill out the yellow fields in the [signup sheet](https://docs.google.com/spreadsheets/d/1Ez5uRvOgvDMkFc9c6mI21kscTKnpiCSh4UkUh_ifLIw/edit?gid=0#gid=0), such as Name, GitHub user, UMD ID, Date.
-Once done, we will add you to the repo so that you can start working
+  - You need to fill out the yellow fields in the [signup sheet](https://docs.google.com/spreadsheets/d/1Ez5uRvOgvDMkFc9c6mI21kscTKnpiCSh4UkUh_ifLIw/edit?gid=0#gid=0), such as Name, GitHub user, UMD ID, Date
+  - Once done, we will add you to the repo so that you can start working

 - The project is individual
   - Students can discuss and help each other (they will do that even if we say